 There is also a bioelectronic sinus device available to help reduce sinus inflammation, pain and congestion.
 Sold over-the counter, it works using microcurrents on nerve fibers to help relieve symptoms.

 When you have a cold, your body makes chemicals called histamines.
 That leads to sneezing, a runny nose, and watery eyes.

-Can’t stop coughing?
+Can’t stop hacking?
 You have two main choices in the cold-and-flu aisle:

-- Cough suppressants, like dextromethorphan, can stop your cough for a short time.
-They work on the part of the brain that controls coughing.
+- Cough suppressants, like dextromethorphan, can provide relief for a short time.
+They work on the part of your brain that controls the process.